 A. Income Tax Holiday (ITH)

-• BOI-registered enterprise shall be exempt from payment of the income taxes reckoned from the scheduled start of commercial operations, as follows:
+- A Board of Investments (BOI) registered enterprise shall be exempt from payment of the income taxes reckoned from the scheduled start of commercial operations, as follows:

 – New projects with a pioneer status for 6 years;

 – New projects with a non-pioneer status for 4 years;

 – Expansion projects for 3 years.
 As a general rule, exemption is limited to incremental sales revenue/volume;

 – New or expansion projects in less developed areas for 6 years, regardless of status; and